50 Ways Thanksgiving Foods Have Changed in the Last 50 Years

 Mad for Mince

-Today, the recommendation is that you cook turkey until it reaches an internal temperature of 165 degrees Fahrenheit, but in the 1960s, recipes called for roasting low and very, very, very slow, like at 325 for 9 HOURS until it registered 190 degrees Fahrenheit.
-Now that’s one well-done bird!
+Today, the recommendation is that you cook turkey until it reaches an internal temperature of 165 °F. But in the 1960s, recipes called for roasting low and very, very, very slow—like at 325 for nine hours until it registered 190 °F. Now that's one well-done bird!

 Pop-Up Timers Gained Popularity